GIfatahTH/states_rebuilder/examples/003-async_counter_app_with_injector/README.md

 In this example, we will go towards more realistic situations.
 Let's define the counter store:

+> For the sake of comparison, the same example is rewritten using functional injection. [see lib folder]

 ```dart
 class CounterStore {
   CounterStore(this.count);